-On the other side you can see the teeth here what is this one it is slightly moving away from the circle along an Archimedean spiral to provide clearance and the rake angle can be say 90 degrees so on this side we have the rate angle and on this side we have the clearance angle, okay.
-An
+On the other side you can see the teeth here, what is this one?
+It is slightly moving away from the circle along an Archimedean spiral to provide clearance and the rake angle can be say 90 degrees, so on this side we have the rake angle and on this side we have the clearance angle,.
+An Archimedean spiral ensures that the clearance angle will more or less remain constant.
+If it is logarithm spiral it will be absolutely retained, the clearance angle.

-Archimedean spiral ensures that the clearance angle be more or less remain constant if it is logarithm spiral it will be absolutely you know regained the clearance angle.
+Anyway so this one will be rotating and here it will be rotating this way and removing all this material.
+So, once this has been done it is removed, this one is rotated, so that the next material to be removed this part, this one comes here and again the cutter is used to pass through while rotating and remove this particular material, this is what is done in case of milling, you have the job this way.

-Anyway so this one will be rotating and here it will be rotating this way and removing all this material, so once this has been done it is removed this one is rotated so that the next material to be removed this part this one comes here and again the cutter is used to you know pass through while rotating and remove this particular material, this is what is done in case of milling you have the job this way the cutter goes through cuts the material you rotate the job cutter comes cuts the material you again rotate the job like that.
-So it simply cut rotate cut rotate cut rotate like that, this process of rotation is called indexing.
+The cutter goes through cuts the material, you rotate the job, cutter comes, cuts the material, you again rotate the job like that.
+So, it simply cut, rotate, cut, rotate, cut, rotate like that, this process of rotation is called indexing.